hanabi/hanabi.github.io/Reference.md

 #### Generic Questions

 - *3 Bluffs* can be confusing.
-If you don't want to memorize the four examples above, you can simply ask the following questions:
+If you don't want to memorize the five examples above, you can simply ask the following questions:
   1) Does the clue "match" the blind-play?
 If it matches, then it is a *Finesse*.
 If it does not match, then it is a *Bluff*.
 Red matches red, but red does **not** match blue.
 2 matches 3, but 1 does **not** match 3.
   2) Will the player who received the clue go on to misplay if nothing else is blind-played?
 If yes, then it is a *Finesse*.
 If no, then it is a *Bluff*.